 How to build a working PoC

-Step 1: Pick a goal according to usecase and acceptance criteria
+Step 1: Pick a goal according to usecase and set realistic expectations

 Step 2: Choose the right data sample according to your goals